 All new students participate in orientation, whether entering the spring or fall semester.
-The purpose of orientation is to help students make the transition to BCC by acquainting them with the facilities, resources, services, activities and policies of the College.
+The purpose of orientation is to help you make the transition to BCC by acquainting you with the facilities, resources, services, activities and policies of the College.